 This sonnet begins with the poet stating the question that is to be the basis for this piece.
 “Then what is life?”
-This question is one that many have asked, writers and readers alike.
-In this case, the question is not being asked by Tennyson but by whom this poem is dedicated to, Percy Bysshe Shelley.
+This question is one that many have asked, writers, and readers alike.
+In this case, the question is not being asked by Tennyson but by whom this poem is dedicated, Percy Bysshe Shelley.

-Shelley was a idol of Tennyson’s and is known today as one of the greatest poets of his age.
+Shelley was an idol of Tennyson’s and is known today as one of the greatest poets of his age.
 He died quite young at only 29, drowning while sailing his boat in Italy.
-He was married to another well known writer, Mary Shelley.
+He was married to another well-known writer, Mary Shelley.

-Tennyson has used Shelley’s words in this poem in attempt to draw attention to the all important question, what is the purpose of life?
+Tennyson has used Shelley’s words in this poem in an attempt to draw attention to the all-important question, what is the purpose of life?
 The use of Shelley as a subject for this poem is perfect, as his premature death seems pointless and wasteful when he could have contributed so much more to the world.

 Additionally, the first lines of the poem reference the last major work that Shelley wrote before his death, “The Triumph of Life.”
 He was working on it when he died.
 The final line of this work is, “Then, what is life?”

 The speaker, presumably Tennyson himself, is repeating Shelley’s famous words when the poem begins.
 He is crying them, desperate for an answer that Shelley’s unfinished poem did not supply.

 The speaker describes how Shelley first wrote these lines and the state of his soul from whence he dragged them.
 They are so important, so ingrained in all of us, that when he cast them out they were “burning” like wood.
 The next lines tell of the possibility that Shelley’s question was answered as only a short time passed before he moved on to the next world.
 Perhaps it is there, while he is sleeping the “great rest” alongside God, the one who “never sleeps,” that he will find the answer.

 He had left us to murmur on awhile